 Here’s the caveat: you don’t want to pick huge, household names, as they may have many casual followers who don’t necessarily read extensively in their genre, or who simply aren’t willing to engage with lesser-known authors.

-As David Gaughran puts in his course on Bookbub ads, “I usually get best results with authors who have between 2,000 and 20,000 followers, with 5,000-10,000 often being a particular sweet spot.
+As digital book marketing expert David Gaughran puts it, “I usually get best results with authors who have between 2,000 and 20,000 followers, with 5,000-10,000 often being a particular sweet spot.
 You can find out how many Followers any author has on the reader side of the BookBub website.”

 And there’s more: Amazon only charges you when people click on your ad, not just for impressions.
 Meaning thousands of people may look at your ad, but the cost of the ad will be purely based on how many people click to learn more about your book.